Dave-team/Knowledge-base/Social.md

 - When exiting a conversation, try to give them something of value and then say it was a pleasure meeting you and move on.

 ## Listening
+-	Key is to want to listen.
+-	Think about what they say
+-	Take their perspective
+-	Be non-judgemental
 - Cornerstone to this is being present.
 Good listeners never interrupt – they just wait and remember what they want to say next.
 Allow others to interrupts you – the point is to make others feel right.
 - Use verbal acknowledgment that you listen
   - “Interesting”